lekstonjm/pytlas-list/Readme.md

 List Skill for Pytlas
 =====================
-The skill which helps you to manage your short \"aide-mémoire" lists.
+The skill which helps you to manage your \"aide-mémoire" lists.

 A skill powered by the open, non intrusive and super easy  pytlas assistant framework